Hooray for Hollywood

 "Hooray for Hollywood" is a popular song first featured in the 1937 movie Hollywood Hotel, and which has since become (together with "That's Entertainment" and "There's No Business like Show Business") the staple soundtrack element of any Academy Awards ceremony.
 It is even frequently played during non-American movie ceremonies, e.g. the French César Awards.
-The popularity of the song is notably due to the lyrics by Johnny Mercer, which reference the American movie industry and satirize the illusory desire of many people to become famous as actors.
+The popularity of the song is notably due to an exciting and memorable melody and lyrics by Johnny Mercer, which reference the American movie industry and satirize the desire to become a Hollywood movie star.

-Composition

 The music was composed by Richard A. Whiting.
+Johnny Mercer wrote the lyrics.
 In the original movie it was sung by Johnnie Davis and Frances Langford, accompanied by Benny Goodman and his orchestra.

+Doris Day’s Version

-Its lyrics can be difficult to fully understand today, as they refer to people (e.g. Aimee Semple) or cultural elements (e.g. rotos) which have since been largely forgotten.
-The lyrics have also evolved over the years.
-Notably, the line "where any shopgirl can be a top girl, if she pleases the tired businessman" vanished quite quickly, and is absent from the 1958 Doris Day version, having been replaced with "and any barmaid can be a star made if she dances with or without a fan" The latter part of the line refers to Sally Rand and her fan dance.
-Today the song is performed mostly as a melody.
+Doris Day had changed the lyrics in her version, as the lyrics were difficult to fully understand in the original, as they refer to people such as Aimee Semple or Shirley Temple which have since been largely forgotten today.
+In the original lyrics the line "where any shopgirl can be a top girl, if she pleases the tired businessman" vanished quickly to go with a more appropriate and modern time in the Doris Day’s version and her self titled album of the song, having been replaced with "and any barmaid can be a star made if she dances with or without a fan.”
+The latter part of the line refers to fan dancing.
+A full modern orchestra was accompanied with Doris Day.

+In the Doris Day recording, she mentions Marilyn Monroe to keep up to date with the outdated lyrics of the recording.

+The first national news bulletin of the Media coverage of the assassination of John F. Kennedy was transmitted over the ABC Radio Network at 12:36 p.m.
+CST/1:36 p.m.
+EST. The network was airing the Music in the Afternoon program hosted by Dirk Fredericks and Joel Crager, and Doris Day’s recording of ‘’Hooray for Hollywood’’ was playing when newscaster Don Gardiner had to interrupt the song to make the announcement of President John F. Kennedy’s death in 1963.

+It also includes reference to Walt Disney and his cartoon character with the lines of "You might be Donald Duck."